1. TAKE A RISK

 We try to make entry to the Prize as easy as possible.
 There’s one simple online application form for the first stage, which we estimate can be completed in less than an hour if you are familiar with all the details.
 Entry is also free.

 2. INNOVATION AND IMPACT

-First submission round screening takes place over an intense, time-limited, 4-week period in October.
+First submission round takes place over an intense, time-limited, period in May and June.
 Make sure you follow the steps in the How to Enter section to give your entry the best chance of making the second submission round and to help the judges assess your entry fairly, accurately and efficiently.
 Remember:

 3. UNDERSTANDING THE PROCESS

 Our Screening Committee use score-sheets and the team is looking for evidence in six areas.
 Drawing attention to the following aspects will strengthen your entry:

 - Evidence of potential or achieved technical and/or business success